sugaryourcoffee/secondhand/doc/upgrading-rails-3.2-to-rails-4.0.md

 * Check out a new branch for the migration process
 * Update to the lates Ruby 1.9.3 patch level
 * Update to the lates Rails 3.2 version

+The actual migratio is as follows

+* Check out a new branch for the upgrade process
+* Prepare the Gemfile
+* Run `bundle install`
+* Update the configuration files
+* Upgrade the bin/ directory
+* Update `config/routes`
+* Remove errors disclosed by rspec runs
+* Remove deprecation warnings disclosed by rspec runs
+* Merge back to the master branch

+# Stage 1 - Prepare for Upgrade
+This is stage 1 where we prepare for upgrading our Rails 3.2 app to Rails 4.0.

 ## Run the tests first
 First make sure all your tests pass by running *rspec*.